This is what you will need to program an NES game…

 (Click on Windows snapshot)

-in command line to see your version).
+to see your version).
 Files from different versions of cc65 can sometimes give error messages (especially much older versions of cc65 may not compile).
+I believe the newer versions 2.16-2.19 work also.

 You need a tile editor to create the graphics.
 I personally prefer YY-CHR.
 You can get it here…(this is the updated and improved version).